Special Use Airspace on FAA Sectional Charts

 In this lesson, we’ll break down the various zones you might encounter, including Warning Areas, Alert Areas, Restricted Areas, Prohibited Areas, Military Training Routes, and Military Operations Areas.

-By learning how to identify these airspaces—distinguished by specific markings and letters on the charts—you’ll be better equipped to ensure safe and compliant flights, whether you’re dodging military exercises over water or avoiding high-security zones.
+By learning how to identify these airspaces—distinguished by specific markings and letters on the charts—you’ll be better equipped to plan for safe and compliant flights, whether you’re dodging military exercises over water or avoiding high-security zones.

 Warning Areas